phetsims/geometric-optics/doc/implementation-notes.md

 * [LightRaysNode](https://github.com/phetsims/geometric-optics/blob/master/js/common/view/LightRaysNode.js) is
   responsible for laying out the light rays.

-**Visibilities**
+Except for the `GeometricOpticsRulerNode`, all scenery Nodes are created at startup.

-Except for the `GeometricOpticsRulerNode`, all the scenery elements are created at startup.
-A set of visibility listeners, created within the view side of the simulation, toggled the visibility of the scenery nodes.
+Properties in [VisibileProperties](https://github.com/phetsims/geometric-optics/blob/master/js/common/view/VisibleProperties.js) are used to toggle the visibility of Nodes.

 ## Gotchas